 Randy Wayne White spent thirteen years as a professional tarpon guide, and Carlene Fredericka Brennen tournament fished for fifteen years for the silver king.
 For decades they have been collecting books, research papers, and popular literature on the tarpon.
 The best of their catch is presented here, complete with stories, commentary, and an introduction by White.
 The result is a book that no serious angler can be without!

-Randy Wayne White is the New York Times best-selling author of the Doc Ford suspense/thriller novels and, writing as Randy Striker, the Dusty MacMorgan action/adventure series.
+Randy Wayne White is the winner of the Florida Humanities Council 2019 Florida Lifetime Achievement Award for Writing.
+He is the New York Times best-selling author of the Doc Ford suspense/thriller novels and, writing as Randy Striker, the Dusty MacMorgan action/adventure series.
 He has also written nonfiction books and monthly columns for Outside and Men's Health magazines.
 Carlene Fredericka Brennen, a former newspaper publisher, is author of Hemingway's Cats: An Illustrated Biography, coauthor of Hemingway in Cuba and editor of Randy Wayne White's Gulf Coast Cookbook with Memories and Photos of Sanibel Island.

 With Contributions From: